California Lemon Law News + Info

 Ford battery class action lawsuit

 Benson v.
-Ford Motor Company alleges that Ford and Camel Group Battery produced and sold Bronco Sport and Maverick vehicles with defective 12-volt batteries and concealed or omitted information of these defects when selling these vehicles.8
+Ford Motor Company alleges that Ford and Camel Group Battery produced and sold Bronco Sport and Maverick vehicles with defective 12-volt batteries and concealed or omitted information about these defects when selling these vehicles.8

-If you remain in the class action lawsuit and it reaches settlement, you may be eligible for a portion of the final award.
+If you remain in the class action lawsuit and it reaches a settlement, you may be eligible for a portion of the final award.
 However, what you are eligible to receive will depend on your vehicle circumstances, the number of class members and the terms of the settlement itself.

 If you want to pursue an individual claim against the manufacturer and receive a potentially higher individual settlement amount, you will need to opt out of a class action lawsuit before its opt-out deadline.
 A lemon law attorney can assist you in this process.